slewis74/PresentationBus/README.md

     }
 ```

 So now you can take a dependency on an IPresentationBus, which is certainly what you'll want for publishing.
-You could also take an IPresentationBus and Subscribe yourself if you handle events/requests, but why have to write that code all the time?
+You could also take an IPresentationBusConfiguration and Subscribe yourself if you handle events/requests, but why have to write that code all the time?
 I prefer to use the following

     public class PresentationBusSubscriptionModule : Autofac.Module
     {